Within Teams meetings there are three roles:

 The available options for Who can bypass the lobby? are:

-- People in my organization and trusted organizations
+- People in my organization, trusted organizations and guests

 - Only Me